 - Check app permissions before installing

-Common Downloader Code Scams to Avoid
+Avoid these Common Downloader Code Scams

 Fake “Updated” Codes